INTO-CPS-Association/fmu-rabbitmq/readme.md

 The RMQFMU has been built on the following github actions images: ```windows-latest```, ```macos-13```, and ```ubuntu-22.04```.

 ## Prerequisites
+The RMQFMU relies on correct locale setup for date parsing.
+It expects any locale setup where the decimal point is the dot ```.```.
+Setting the locale to English US or GB works alright.

 Concepts of FMI/FMU, co-simulation, multi-model, digital twin (DT), physical twin (PT)

 ## Purpose